 Despite your best intentions, you might end up in direct sunlight for prolonged periods of time.
 That is why it is so important that you layer on a minimum SPF (Sun Protection Factor) of 30.
 SPF 50+ is always best.

-5. You should have a sun protection kit at the ready
+5. Have a sun protection kit at the ready

 Sun protection is not solely about applying SPF 50+ every 2 hours.
 You should also have a series of supplies at the ready that are meant to shield and protect your skin, hair, and face from the sun.
 You should have a light cover-up, wraparound sunglasses (to protect your eyes), a big hat, and plenty of fresh water.